-Whāngārei death adds to road toll misery
+Whāngārei motorcycle death adds to road toll misery across NZ

-A person has died after a crash between a motorcycle and another vehicle in Whāngārei this morning, police say.
+A person has died after a crash between a motorcycle and another vehicle in Whāngārei this morning - adding to a horror day on New Zealand's roads.

 The crash occurred at the intersection of Western Hills Dr and Douglas St at 9.30am.